Limits on the Evolutionary Rates of Biological Traits: Rate limits on biological processes

-In the context of evolutionary biology, Eq.~(\ref{eq:Price}) is known as the (time-continuous) Price equation~\cite{frank2020fundamental, price1970selection}.
-This is a mathematical identity that holds regardless of the underlying dynamics of the system.
-Similar equations describe the dynamics of classical systems with evolving probability distributions~\cite{Nicholson_2020} and of open quantum systems~\cite{LPGP2022}.
+In the context of evolutionary biology, Eq.~(\ref{eq:Price}) is known as the (time-continuous) Price equation~\cite{Rice, price1970selection,frank2012Price,queller2017fundamental}. \LP{Equation~\eqref{eq:Price} is a mathematical identity that holds under very general assumptions (e.g., differentiability) about the underlying dynamics of the system.} Similar equations describe the dynamics of classical systems with evolving probability distributions~\cite{Nicholson_2020} and of open quantum systems~\cite{LPGP2022}.
+Reference~\cite{frank2020fundamental} discusses the connections between the Price equation in biology and statistical physics, while Ref.~\cite{lion2018theoretical} contains a detailed analysis of the way that different biological factors contribute to each term in the Price equation.